YasserYka/enOne-widgets/README.md

 ## Development

-To start writing your own widgets, run
+To start writing your own widgets, inside [`enOne`](https://github.com/YasserYka/enOne)'s repository run

 ```
 $ npm run setup
 ```

-Then answer some simple questions to generate starter package, it will create a folder with your widget name at `/output/YouWidgetName` and generate the following initial structure in it.
+Then answer some simple questions to generate starter package, it will create a folder with your widget name at `/enOne-widgets/widgets-dev/YourWidgetDirectory` and generate the following initial structure in it.

 ```
 📂YourWidgetDirectory
-├── 📜YourWidgetName.js
+├── 📜index.js
 ├── 📜config.json
 ├── 📜README.md
 ├── 📜package.json
 ```

-##### *YourWidgetName.js*
+##### *index.js*

 ```
 module.exports = class YourWidgetName {